microsoft/azuredatastudio/extensions/azurehybridtoolkit/README.md

 # Azure SQL Hybrid Cloud Toolkit *(preview)*

 Adds a Jupyter Book that has several utilities for Azure SQL Hybrid Cloud.
+After installing the extension, open the Command Palette from the View menu typing a portion of the name of this toolkit.
+The Notebook should show in the Provided Notebooks panel of the ADS Notebooks Explorer.

 ## Code of Conduct